 A 360° View

-Since a tiered trays don’t have a “backside”, they looks pretty all the way around, which makes them a great choice for places like your kitchen island, dining table, or a coffee table.
+Since tiered trays don’t have a “backside”, they look pretty all the way around, which makes them a great choice for places like your kitchen island, dining table, or coffee table.
 No matter which side people are viewing them from, there’s something nice to look at.

 “Shop” Your Home